 The majority of dental implants and bone grafts are performed in the office while you are comfortably asleep under a combination of IV and local anesthesia.
 In some cases, a patient may remain awake under local anesthesia only.
-Dr. Matthew or Dr. Korj will discuss the anaesthesia options with you and prescribe an effective post surgery pain management protocol best suited for you.
+Dr. Matthew will discuss the anaesthesia options with you and prescribe an effective post surgery pain management protocol best suited for you.

 How do I look after my dental implants?